jirilebl/ca/README.md

 Guide to Cultivating Complex Analysis: Indoctrination in One Variable
 ---------------------------------------------------------------------

 **Note:** Work in progress.
-It is still being written; these are early days, do not expect anything too useful yet.
+It is still being written; I am actively updating these as I'm teaching out of them.
+They are not finished even to the end of the semester yet.
+The plan is to be complete (complete though perhaps not finished) at least for a semester-long course by the end of this semester (spring 2020).

 One-semester graduate level mathematics textbook on basic complex analysis in one variable.
-Written for the graduate complex analysis course at at Oklahoma State University.
+Written for the graduate complex analysis course (5283) at at Oklahoma State University.

 * ca.tex is the LaTeX file